 9. Coin Satchels.

 I LOVE these.
-Ever get home from a trip and find you have more pesos in your pockets than pennies?
+Ever get home from a Mexico trip and find you have more pesos in your pockets than quarters and dimes?
 Help your guests keep their spare change separated and readily available as they peruse the market stalls!
 They are also great for stashing other supplies . . . like the headache meds just in case!

 My authentic Mexico pick: embroidered coin clutches from Chiapas!